Santa Fe, TX Theft Rates and Theft Maps

 Crime Grade's theft map shows the safest places in Santa Fe in green.
 The most dangerous areas in Santa Fe are in red, with moderately safe areas in yellow.
 Crime rates on the map are weighted by the type and severity of the crime.

-Is Santa Fe, TX Safe?
+Is Santa Fe, TX Safe from Theft?

 The B- grade means the rate of theft is about the same as the average US city.
 Santa Fe is in the 54th percentile for safety, meaning 46% of cities are safer and 54% of cities are more dangerous.
 This analysis applies to Santa Fe's proper boundaries only.
 See the table on nearby places below for nearby cities.